utachicodes/PyShotter/docs/source/usage.rst

 So the module can be used as simply as::

-    with mss() as sct:
+    with pyshotter() as sct:
         # ...

 Intensive Use
 =============

-If you plan to integrate MSS inside your own module or software, pay attention to using it wisely.
+If you plan to integrate PyShotter inside your own module or software, pay attention to using it wisely.

 This is a bad usage::

     for _ in range(100):
-        with mss() as sct:
+        with pyshotter() as sct:
             sct.shot()

 This is a much better usage, memory efficient::

-    with mss() as sct:
+    with pyshotter() as sct:
         for _ in range(100):
             sct.shot()

-Also, it is a good thing to save the MSS instance inside an attribute of your class and calling it when needed.
+Also, it is a good thing to save the PyShotter instance inside an attribute of your class and calling it when needed.

 GNU/Linux